OsmosysSoftware/dev-standards/coding-standards/angular.md

     }
     ```
 1. **`settings.json`**
-  In your project root directory, look for `.vscode` folder and create or edit `settings.json` file inside it with the following:
+  In your project's root directory, locate the .vscode folder.
+Create one if it doesn't exist.
+Once inside the folder, you can either create or modify the settings.json file.
+Populate this file with the following content:

     ```json
       {